-If you are a U.S. resident for any calendar year, but you were not a U.S. resident at any time during the preceding calendar year, you are a U.S. resident only for the part of the calendar year that begins on the residency starting date.
+If you are a U.S. resident for the calendar year, but you were not a U.S. resident at any time during the preceding calendar year, you are a U.S. resident only for the part of the calendar year that begins on the residency starting date.
 You are a nonresident alien for the part of the year before that date.

-Substantial presence test.
+Residency starting date under substantial presence test.
 If you meet the substantial presence test for a calendar year, your residency starting date is generally the first day you are present in the United States during that calendar year.
 However, you do not have to count up to 10 days of actual presence in the United States if on those days you establish that:

-- You had a closer connection to a foreign country than to the United States, and - Your tax home was in that foreign country.
+- 1) You had a closer connection to a foreign country than to the United States, and - 2) Your tax home was in that foreign country.